-The City's current OCP (Plan Parksville: A Vision for Our Future: Official Community Plan Bylaw, 2013, No. 1492) was adopted by Council in 2013 and may be viewed at the planning department, at City Hall or online.
-Land use designations within the OCP provide a guide on the types of future land uses that in general may be considered.
-Implementation of land uses not currently recognized in Zoning and Development Bylaw, 1994, No. 2000, would require an amendment proposal consistent with the OCP.
-Zoning and Land Use
+The City's current OCP was adopted by Council in 2013 and may be viewed at the planning department or online.
+Land use designations within the OCP provide a guide on the types of future land uses that may be considered.
+Implementation of land uses not currently recognized in Zoning and Development Bylaw, 1994, No. 2000 would require an amendment proposal consistent with the OCP.

 Development permit areas are another component of the OCP which shape aspects of current development deemed important by the community.
-Development permit areas provide guidelines that address form and character, environmental protection and hazard prevention within designated areas of the City.
-Within these areas, formal approval is required by the issuance of a development permit prior to land alteration or construction, except where there are exemption provisions.
-Where applicable, a development permit is required prior to the issuance of a building permit.
-If you are proposing to alter land or build within the City of Parksville, please phone 250 954-4697 to determine if a development permit may be required.
+Development permit areas provide guidelines that address form and character, environmental protection, and hazard prevention within designated areas of the City.
+Within these areas, formal approval is required by the issuance of a development permit prior to land alteration or construction.